AbsurdePhoton/image-match-opencv/README.md

    * Block Mean Hash: grayscale means are used
    * Marr-Hildreth Hash: this operator is used then binarized
    * Radial Variance Hash: this one can detect rotations to some extent
-   * Color moments: this one gives too much false positives, this is why I thought about using dominant colors, more about this in a moment...
+   * Color moments: this one gives too much false positives, this is why I thought about using dominant colors, more about this below
 * I added myself these ones:
    * dHash (Difference Hash): a tiny 9x8 pixels version of the image is used and pixels are compared with luminosity changes
    * idHash (Important Difference Hash): same principle as dHash, but horizontal AND vertical scans are performed on a 9x9 pixels tiny version of the original image - incredibly accurate even with max 3° rotated images
    * Dominant Colors: the dominant colors of each image (it is NOT a mean) are computed, then these values are compared using their distance in the OKLAB color space - this way images are regrouped by "global" colors - not very accurate but very useful for the special similarity mode "Combined" - notice that the dominant colors algorithm is of my own design, called "Sectored-Means"
    * DNN Classify: some AI is used here, and you better have a NVidia GPU, although computing with CPU is supported (much slower).
-Images are classified using a 21K classes reference, and then are compared using the most used percentages of the matched classes - not very accurate but useful for the special similarity mode "Combined" - you'll have to download a big 128MB Caffe model file (with a BitTorrent client) to be able to use it - see the /model folder for instrcutions.
+Images are classified using a 21K classes reference, and then are compared using the most used percentages of the matched classes - not very accurate but useful for the special similarity mode "Combined" - you'll have to download a big 128MB Caffe model file (with a BitTorrent client) to be able to use it - see the /model folder for instructions.
 If you want to use another image classification model, not many changes are needed in the code, if your model delivers a list of classes with floating point percentages
    * Features: images features are matched between the pairs, the more they have in common the more the score will be.
 This method is able to detect extremely rotated versions of an image - this is very SLOW and you should use it on reduced images lists (2K-3K max)
    * Homothety: a step further from "Features", if a sufficient number of "good" matches are found, an homothety could be found - this usually means images are similar.
 This method can detect not-so-near duplicates, and extremely rotated versions - this is very efficient but also very SLOW, and you should use it on reduced images lists (2K-3K max)
 * this tool is not perfect: